-- a.
-All signs must conform to the Article 5.8 of the City of La Grande Land Development Code Ordinance Number 3407. - b.
-Retain existing historic ghost signs at sides and backs of buildings and keep the signs visible to pedestrians. - c.
+- k.
+All signs must conform to the Article 5.8 of the City of La Grande Land Development Code. - 1.
+The use of internally lit sign and illuminated cabinet signs is prohibited. - m.
+Retain existing historic ghost signs at sides and backs of buildings and keep the signs visible to pedestrians. - n.
 Reflect historic textural and depth details found throughout the District in sign designs and details.
-Do not cover up or interrupt decorative building features or details. - Scale and place signs for an intimate, human-scaled environment.
+Do not cover up or interrupt decorative building features or details. - o.
+Scale and place signs for an intimate, human-scaled environment.